 More comprehensive test scenarios

 TestArchitect empowers you to do much more than the above basic test scenario:

 - Your test scenarios don’t have to stop at testing only one API.
 With the above package of built-in actions, you can create service integration tests jumping from one API to the next.

 - Better yet, you can create end-to-end service tests by reusing user-defined actions, such as insert product or delete product.
-Doing this will elevate the abstraction of your tests from low-level http interactions to high-level business logics actions, which are obviously much more meaningful to Business Testers.
+Doing this will elevate the abstraction of your tests from low-level HTTP interactions to high-level business logic actions, which are obviously much more meaningful to Business Testers.

 - Check points aren’t only confined to JSON but also XML and database actions such as check xml query result or execute sql.
-Let’s say you can compare the http response in JSON format from a web service to a data record retrieved from a database.
+For instance, you can compare the HTTP response in JSON format from a web service to a data record retrieved from a database.

 - You can create one set of tests that can be executed at UI-level and service-level using TestArchitect’s Multivariate feature.

 - You can mix UI and service operations in user-defined actions when necessary.

 - You can manage your test data within TestArchitect.

 - You can perform Service Virtualization with TestArchitect as shown below.

 Auto-generating Codeless Tests for API

 TestArchitect also supports you to auto-generate codeless tests for API using webservice description files, e.g. WSDL files and WADL files.
 You can simply specify the WSDL or WADL file and TestArchitect will automatically detect the possible codeless actions that you can generate.
 See the picture below.